G1.30 Student Co-op/Interns and Volunteer Programs

 • Conduct adult or child protective service investigations; or

-• If difficulties or problems are encountered during the practicum all parties are to attempt to resolve the issue or problem.
-The region should discuss the problem or issue with the university's intern coordinator, and if the issue is unable to be resolved, it may be forwarded through the RTC for discussion with the university consortium.
+• If difficulties or problems are encountered during the placement all parties are to attempt to resolve the issue or problem.
+The region should discuss the problem or issue with the university's intern coordinator, and if the issue is unable to be resolved, it may be forwarded through the RLS for discussion with the university consortium.

-• The student, the student’s college or university, or the Cabinet, DCBS, or the service region may terminate the practicum at anytime.
-If different arrangements for the student intern’s practicum are needed, the person making the arrangements or terminating the practicum is to give reasonable notice of the change of the practicum status unless the safety of children or families is involved.
+• The student, the student’s college or university, or the Cabinet, DCBS, or the service region may terminate the placement at any time.
+If different arrangements are needed to help fulfill a student intern's need for a formal practicum placement the person terminating the practicum is to give reasonable notice of the change of the practicum status unless the safety of children or families is involved.

-• The following degrees are considered generally accepted as appropriate educational experience for human services professionals.
+• The following degrees are considered generally accepted as an appropriate educational experience for human services professionals.
 These degrees require one (1) academic year of practicum experience as part of the educational training.
-Please refer to this list when determining eligibility for TCM entries and COA accepted degrees:
+Please refer to this list when determining eligibility for targeted case management (TCM) entries and Council on Accreditation (COA)-accepted degrees:

 • Social work;